blhprasanna99/speech_emotion_detection/README.md

 This repository contains my work on speech emotion detection using  <a href="https://zenodo.org/record/1188976#.Xl-poCEzZ0w" > RAVDESS</a> dataset.

-The models which were discussed in the repository areSVM,Decision Tree,Random Forest.
+The models which were discussed in the repository are SVM,Decision Tree,Random Forest.

  <h4>Pre-requisites : </h4>
     <p>python-3.7+</p>